 7. Custom Thanks URL

-As simple of a feature as this is, I was amazed at how Wufoo only offered this as a paid feature.
+As simple of a feature as this is, it amazes me how Wufoo only offers this as a paid feature.
 Thankfully, JotForm allows custom thanks pages as another option to their own thank you message.
 Having the ability to go to a thanks page on your own domain is huge for tracking conversions inside Google Analytics.
 I give a big kudos to JotForm for making this available to all accounts.

-While JotForm does so many things right, there are some things that could be improved.
+While JotForm does so many things right, there are some things that changed with the latest updates.

-In spite of the few flaws I found with Jotform, I would recommend it over any other form builder.
-The benefits outweigh any negative aspects, and other 3rd party form builders (ahem… Wufoo) would be wise to follow Jotform’s lead on what it offers users in the free version.
+With all of the improvements to Jotform, I would recommend it over any other form builders.
+The benefits outweigh any negative aspects.
+Other 3rd party form builders (ahem… Wufoo) would be wise to follow Jotform’s lead on what it offers users.